zack314/VibeVoice/README.md

 > [!IMPORTANT]
-> Microsoft recently released VibeVoice - a high-quality, longform conversational TTS model.
+> Sep 4, 2025: Microsoft recently released VibeVoice - a high-quality, longform conversational TTS model.
 > Earlier today, they deleted the 7B model from Hugging Face and deleted the GitHub repo.
 > This is a backup of the code (as of ~2 days ago).
 I have also backed up the models [here](https://huggingface.co/vibevoice) on Hugging Face.
 >
-> Happy to add people as contributors or merge PRs!
+> Sep 5, 2025: Microsoft has made the [VibeVoice repo](https://github.com/microsoft/VibeVoice) public again (although without code) and released an official statement:
+>
+> > VibeVoice is an open-source research framework intended to advance collaboration in the speech synthesis community.
+After release, we discovered instances where the tool was used in ways inconsistent with the stated intent.
+Since responsible use of AI is one of Microsoft’s guiding principles, we have disabled this repo until we are confident that out-of-scope use is no longer possible.

 <div align="center">